BerkeleyLibrary/framework/README.md

 docker-compose -f docker-compose.yml push
 ```

+---

+> **Releasing a new version:** To release a new version of the image, update the version in the docker-compose.yml configuration, build it (as above), and push it.
+Try not to override existing images until they're at least two versions out of date (at which point we wouldn't expect to roll back).

+---

 Once the registry's up-to-date, you can deploy the swarm.
 You'll need three credentials (ask @dcschmidt to generate them):

 - `~/.docker/ca.cert`: The server's certificate authority certificate.